pixelomo/tweetGPT/README.md

    $ npm run dev
    ```

-You should now be able to access the app at [http://localhost:3000](http://localhost:3000)!
-For the full context behind this example app, check out the [tutorial](https://platform.openai.com/docs/quickstart).
+You should now be able to access the app at [http://localhost:3000](http://localhost:3000)